The Professional DIY German Cockroach Treatment

 Sprays are useful for targeting known hiding places, directly treating corners of cupboards, under appliances and in other cracks and crevices.
 Sprays with a nozzle to get into small areas make the job a lot easier.

-Treating cockroach populations in electrical equipment is a challenge – you don’t want to damage the equipment and there are the obvious safety issues.
-Baits should be the first choice in these situations, but insecticide dusts can also be considered as an option, if the label allows such uses.
+Treating cockroach populations in electrical equipment is a challenge – you don’t want to damage the equipment and there are the obvious safety issues in using sprays and liquid products in electrical areas.
+Baits should be the first choice in these situations, for example, placing a couple of gel dots under the microwave, toaster and kettle.

 For small cockroaches, the most important step is to prevent re-infestation.
 Checking any incoming boxes is a good first step and putting in place a regular spray or baiting program is a good preventative measure.
 However, there are some other key steps you can take to make your home less attractive to cockroaches;

 - Do not leave dirty dishes out overnight

 - Clear up any food spills (oven, fridge, grill, food cupboards, etc)